AviBoter/FinalGame/README.md

 ## Game description:

 Many years ago,in a far away planet named Krypton, humans had no need to grow up and were not aged through the years.
-In the magical infant kingdom of paradise,they were living peacefully with harmony with their families.
+In the magical infant kingdom of paradise,they were living peacefully in harmony with their families.

 One day an ancient,evil entity arrives to their planet.
 The king of Dragons.